 Listen, Moses was fearless.
 He took the life of an Egyptian.
 He was fearless in confronting Pharaoh.
 He was fearless in confronting the people of God in their sin.
 He went through his life exercising authority over a couple of million people.
 He was a bold, strong man.
 Yet the Bible said he was the meekest man that ever lived.
 Why?
 Because his strength was always amassed in reaction to God’s honor, never in defense of himself.
 Do you see?
 In fact, he had no confidence in himself.
 None at all.
 In the third chapter of Exodus, when God came to him and called him, he said, “Who am I that I should lead this people?
 Who am I?”

 And in Exodus chapter 4, God says, “You can’t, but I can.”
-And He gave Him a rod.
-And He had the rod of God in His hand, and he was nothing, but the rod of God was everything.
+And He gave him a rod.
+And he had the rod of God in his hand; and he was nothing, but the rod of God was everything.
 And from that time on, the rod of God was always in his hand, and when he does something with the rod, things happen.
 Right?
 It was like a constant symbol of the fact that Moses was nothing, and the rod was everything.

 Paul was somewhat the same way.
 Paul said in Philippians 3:3, “I cannot trust the flesh.”
 But he said in Philippians 4:13, “I can do all things through Christ who strengthens me.”
 He was saying what Moses said, “I can’t but You can.”
 Listen, meekness never reacts for its own sake but only for God.
 Paul never defended himself.
 Paul never rebuked anybody for what they did to him.
 He never retaliated.
 He never fired back in vengeance; only when God was dishonored.